hortibonn/including-unreliable-stakeholder-estimates-of-small-n/README.md

 Wiel et al. (2021)
 </p>

-In the current project the nutrient flow calculation were brought to R and are probabilistic instead of deterministic.
-Furthermore, a scenario deviating fromt the baseline calculations was included.
+In the current project, the nutrient flow calculation were brought to R and are probabilistic instead of deterministic.
+Furthermore, a scenario deviating from the baseline calculations was included.
 Fore more details on the model please have a look at the [GitHub repo](https://github.com/larscaspersen/DA-nutrient-flow-Kleve) Stakeholders were asked to give estimates on a theoretical scenario, in which animals in Kleve are exclusively fed using locally sourced (within